k5342/munin-automuteus-plugin/README.md

 1. Reload munin-node to complete installation

 ## Configuration
 Set `GALACTUS_ENDPOINT` environment variable to point your AutoMuteUs (Galactus) instance.
-You can customize this based on your settings based on `GALACTUS_HOST` and `GALACTUS_EXTERNAL_PORT` in [sample.env](https://github.com/denverquane/automuteus/blob/master/sample.env).
+You can customize this based on your settings; `GALACTUS_HOST` and `GALACTUS_EXTERNAL_PORT` environment variables in [sample.env](https://github.com/denverquane/automuteus/blob/master/sample.env).
 ```ini
 ...
 [automuteus]